GaneshSaiG/Salaries-Data-Analysis/README.md

 ## About Data

-This dataset contains Salaries of Employyes respectively .The data contains 13 columns and 148654 rows:
+This dataset contains Salaries of Employees respectively .The data contains 13 columns and 148654 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |